AAAI-20 Demonstrations Program

 - web services

 The demonstrations must present new ideas, which are not already established in mainstream products or services.
-However, the demonstration need not run solely at the conference site; it is all right if it has been showcased elsewhere in the recent past.
+However, the demonstration need not be novel to the AAAI-20 demos program; it is all right if it has been showcased elsewhere in the recent past.
 Captivating demonstrations will be given an advantage in the review process.

-Submissions from everyone, including authors of paper submissions to AAAI, IAAI, and AAAI-20 workshops, are encouraged.
+Submissions from everyone, including authors of papers submitted to AAAI, IAAI, and AAAI-20 workshops, are encouraged.
 Work submitted to other tracks can also be submitted to the Demonstrations Program in the format prescribed below, and it will be evaluated independently according to the Demonstrations review process.

 Authors must register at the AAAI-20 submission site (available July 2019) before submitting their expressions of interest.
 Authors should select “Demo Track.”
 The software will assign a password, which will enable the author to log on and submit their work.
 Authors are strongly encouraged to register as soon as possible, well in advance of the September 20 deadline.